 Information and Resources

 Information is key for containing the spread of any virus.
-The United Nations is staying involved by providing real-time updates on the outbreak, inside China and beyond.
+The United Nations is providing real-time updates on the pandemic on an ongoing basis.

 - WHO and the entire UN System are engaged in efforts to support governments at the epicenter of the pandemic, and prevent further escalation of the situation.
 For real-time updates, please click here.